kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/damage.md

 ## Critical Damage
 It is inevitable that you suffer damage in combat.
 However, not all damage involves merely losing a set number of Life Points.
 When you receive a single wound that makes you lose half your remaining LP, you have received a Critical hit.

-{%% include example.html content="An individual with 180 LP who receives a single hit that causes him to lose 90 or more Life Points has suffered a Critical.
-With his LP now reduced to 90, another hit causing just 45 LP more would cause another Critical."}
+{% include example.html content="An individual with 180 LP who receives a single hit that causes him to lose 90 or more Life Points has suffered a Critical.
+With his LP now reduced to 90, another hit causing just 45 LP more would cause another Critical."%}

 Whenever you suffer a Critical, the possibility exists that a very serious wound will result in broken bones or even lost limbs.
 To find the result, it is necessary to calculate the level of the Critical.
 The attacker rolls 2d6 (no Open Rolls or Fumbles) and adds that to 1/10 the damage produced by the attack, round down.
 The result is the Critical level.
 Reduce any amount above 20 by half and add that to the total.
 Thus, the GM would reduce a Critical level of 26 to 23 (6/2 + 20) and a level of 31 to 25 (11/2 +20).